 Allow the cell temperature to stabilize and check the pulses in the gas sensor software.
 If pulses have returned to a usable signal size, proceed to operate the analyzer.
-Otherwise, take a note of the signal sizes and go to next step Clean the mirrors with lens tissue and spectroscopic grade methanol.
+Otherwise, take a note of the signal sizes and go to next step Cleaning the mirrors with lens tissue and spectroscopic grade methanol.

-12.21.4 Clean the mirrors with lens tissue and spectroscopic grade methanol
+12.21.4 Cleaning the mirrors with lens tissue and spectroscopic grade methanol

-If cleaning with an invertible air duster does not recover the pulses to a useable level, try cleaning with spectroscopic grade methanol and optical grade lens tissue.
+If cleaning with an invertible air duster does not recover the pulses to a useable level, the next step is cleaning with spectroscopic grade methanol and optical grade lens tissue.

-Clean with care, as the mirrors have highly polished surfaces, which may be damaged by contact cleaning.
+This should be done with care as the mirrors have highly polished surfaces, which may be damaged by contact cleaning.

-1. Fold a piece of lens tissue several times to produce a soft loop of tissue.
+1. Fold a piece of lens tissue several times and fold it to produce a soft loop of tissue as shown in Figure 12-19.